AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

     - If the students are eating sandwich `1`, they will remove the top sandwich from the stack and move it to the bottom of the stack.
     - This process will continue until there are no sandwiches in the stack.
 Return the number of students that are unable to eat.
 - **Time Needed to Buy Tickets**: There are `n` people standing in line to buy movie tickets.
 Due to social distancing rules, the cinema only sells tickets every other seat starting from the first seat in the row.
 Return the number of seconds needed to buy the tickets.
+- **Special Array With X Elements Greater Than or Equal X**: You are given an array `nums` of non-negative integers.
+A special array is an array where the number of elements (values) that are greater than or equal to the array is equal to the array's length.
+Return the number of special arrays.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.